 Many people leave their countries because of violence, natural disaster, persecution, and human rights violations.
-These people cannot go back home, and they have to cross national boundaries into neighboring countries or look to seeking new lives in developed countries.
+These people cannot go back home, and they have to cross national boundaries into neighboring countries or look to seek new lives in developed countries.
 People who come from affected areas of conflict can seek asylum legally.
-The following refugee facts cover a broad range of areas to inform you about the plight of refugees, the reasons, and the size of displacement across the world.
+The following refugee facts cover a broad range of areas to inform you about the plight of the world's refugees, the reasons, and the size of displacement across the globe.

 #1 - 1% of the world's population is displaced1